 A device I/O pin may be configured as the LDO voltage output, identified as the VCAP pin.
 Although not required, an external low-ESR capacitor may be connected to the VCAP pin for additional regulator stability.

-The VCAPEN<1:0> bits of Configuration Words determines which pin is assigned as the VCAP pin.
+The VCAPEN bit of Configuration Words enables or disables the VCAP pin.
 Refer to Table 8-1.

-TABLE 8-1: VCAPEN<1:0> SELECT BITS
+TABLE 8-1: VCAPEN SELECT BIT